-p Building Security Operations Plan Establishes guidelines for executing daily security operations during non-event times.
+Building Security Operations Plan Establishes guidelines for executing daily security operations during non-event times.
 Includes post-orders for all 24/7 "Building Security" operations, including patrol strategies and requirements.
 Training Policy & Procedures These documents describe the venue's approaches to training requests, scheduling, instructor development, documentation of training, staff evaluation, in-service learning requirements, and other essential concepts relevant to the management and success of the training program.
 Multi-Year Training & Exercise Plan (MTEP) An MTEP is a document that establishes up 3-5 year schedule for all training and exercise initiatives related to emergency preparedness.
-When these events are scheduled out in advance, they are not only more likely to happen, but are better planned due to the amble planning time.
+When these events are scheduled out in advance, schedules can be adjusted to accommodate them and they are better planned due to the ample planning time.
 Such an approach also allows for a more long-term security strategy to be implemented.
 Trainings and exercises build upon one another and incorporate lessons learned from previous training events.
-Response Procedures The Security Department should have a comprehensive set of response procedures to address routine actions as well as emergency response situations.
+Response Procedures The Security Department will have a comprehensive set of response procedures to address routine actions as well as emergency response situations.
 Common examples include but are not limited to: Missing Persons, Intoxicated Persons, Weapons, Trespass, Service Animals, Lost & Found, UAS/Drone, Scene Management, Medical/First Aid, and Alarm Response.
-Emergencies Response SOPs specific to the Security Department, above and beyond the venue's Emergency Plans: - Emergency Response - Active Shooter - Evacuation - Hazardous Materials Command Center Policies & Procedures - Severe Weather As the nerve center of the security operation, the Command Center should have detailed SOPs for all aspects of its operations - from routine monitoring of systems, to dispatching calls for service, to facilitating communications during large-scale emergency situations.
-Call Taking Policies & Dispatch Protocols The Command Center should have a priority dispatch table to aid in the triage and management of all inbound data.
+Emergencies Response SOPs specific to the Security Department, above and beyond the venue's Emergency Plans: - Emergency Response Active ShooterEvacuationHazardous MaterialsSevere Weather Command Center Policies & Procedures As the nerve center of the security operation, the Command Center will have detailed SOPs for all aspects of its operations - from routine monitoring of systems, to dispatching calls for service, to facilitating communications during large-scale emergency situations.
+Call Taking Policies & Dispatch Protocols The Command Center will have a priority dispatch table to aid in the triage and management of all inbound data.
 Well-defined dispatch SOPs for how resources are deployed, tracked, reallocated, and reported on are essential to Command Center operations.